DataDog/integrations-extras/qdrant/README.md

 ## Overview

-[Qdrant][1] is a high-performance vector search engine/database.
+[Qdrant][1] is a high-performance vector search engine and vector database.
 Use the Datadog integration to get metrics in real-time to monitor your Qdrant deployment.

 For a full list of supported metrics, see the **Metrics** section below.